raspberrypi/documentation/configuration/device-tree.md

 device_tree=my-pi.dtb
 ```

-<a name="part4.3"></a>
+<a name="part4.4"></a>
-## 4.3: Disabling Device Tree usage
+### 4.4: Disabling Device Tree usage

-If you decide DT isn't for you (or for diagnostic purposes), you can disable DT loading and force the kernel to revert to the old behaviour by adding:
+Since the switch to the 4.4 kernel and the use of more upstream drivers, Device Tree usage is required in RPi kernels.
+The method of disabling DT usage is to add:

 ```
 device_tree=
 ```

 to `config.txt`.
-Note, however, that future kernel releases may at some point no longer support this option.
+However, if the kernel has a `mkknlimg` trailer indicating DT capability then this directive will be ignored.

-<a name="part4.4"></a>
+<a name="part4.5"></a>
-### 4.4: Shortcuts and syntax variants
+### 4.5: Shortcuts and syntax variants

 The loader understands a few shortcuts: